AGronowski/M-zgSeizurePrediction/README.md

 The github for group Mózg's CISC351 project

-Also give me your usernames so I can give you push permissions
+Give me your usernames so I can give you push permissions

 Upload anything you code here!